ScanGrants is a public service listing of grants and other funding types to support health research, programs and scholarship.

 To be eligible for the SNMMI-TS Clinical Advancement Scholarship, candidates must:

 • Be currently enrolled in a didactic educational program(s) (ex.
-CT, MR, DEXA, EKG, tomography, sonography, exercise pysiology, physics, statistics,) which is/are college/continuing education credit eligible.
+CT, MR, DEXA, EKG, tomography, sonography, exercise physiology, physics, statistics,) which is/are college/continuing education credit eligible.

 • Complete the said class or program.
 It is not required that class/program completion results in a degree.

 Serious applicants only, please.
-Questions regarding eligibility requirements or application contents should be directed to Kristi Padley, Development Manager, by calling 703.652.6780 or emailing email@example.com.
+Questions regarding eligibility requirements or application contents should be directed to Kristi Padley in the SNMMI Development Department by calling 703.652.6780 or emailing email@example.com.